josh-tobin/egqn-datasets/README.md

 ### Other tensorflow issues

-This code was tested with 1.13.1, try using that version.
+This code was tested with tensorflow 1.13.1, try using that version.

+## Reference

+Tobin, Josh, et al. "Geometry-Aware Neural Rendering." *Advances in Neural Information Processing Systems*.
+2019.